oVirt/ovirt-site/source/feature/feature-template.html.md

 # Feature template

-The actual name of your feature page should look something like: Features/YourFeatureName.
-This keeps all features in the same namespace
+The actual name of your feature page should look something like: "Your feature name".
+Use natural language to name the pages.

 ## Your Feature Name